creekymechanic/AshDithEr/README.md

+note: this is ai slop. its usable, but more as a demo than anything. i wanted to see how hard it would be to make this, and i care more about the image output than the code so yea.

 # AshDithEr

 Pixelate, upscale, and dither images and videos using fast, modular NumPy pipelines.
 Includes multiple error-diffusion and ordered (Bayer) dither methods, flexible dither placement, adjustable grain size, a simple GUI, and video pipelines (MP4→MP4 or via PNG frames).